KaileyLiou/sigma-orionis-dbnets/README.md

 DBNets2.0 is a deep learning model that estimates hidden planet properties from observed disk structures.
 Previous work primarily focused on nearby star-forming regions.
 This project explores whether the same methodology can be extended to the more distant σ Orionis region.

-## Project Objectives

-The project focused on three primary goals:
-- Apply the published DBNets2.0 model to candidate gaps identified in σ Orionis disks.
-- Compare the inferred planet and disk properties with the published DBNets2.0 population.
+This project investigates whether DBNets2.0 can be successfully applied to the more distant σ Orionis star-forming region by comparing the inferred planet and disk properties with the published DBNets2.0 population.
-- Evaluate whether the model produces consistent predictions for a more distant star-forming region.

 ## Methodology